Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

 \subsection{Coherent sheaves on affinoid spaces}

-We now restrict to the setting of affinoid spaces over an analytic field, where a good theory of coherent sheaves is available.
+We now restrict to the setting of affinoid spaces over an analytic field, where a good theory of coherent sheaves is available thanks to the work of Tate and Kiehl.
+However, since we are working in the framework of adic spectra, we must be a bit careful to ensure that our statements do indeed follow from the classical ones.
+(If one returns to the classical results, these can mostly be extended to the most general setting of Berkovich; see Remark~\ref{R:Berkovich affinoid spaces}.)

-\begin{hypothesis} Throughout \S\ref{subsec:spectra locally ringed}, assume that $A$ is an affinoid algebra over an analytic field $K$.
-For the purposes of this paper, it is sufficient to assume that $A$ is reduced (which will imply that it is isomorphic to a uniform Banach algebra; see Corollary~\ref{C:spectral is norm}), but all statements in \S\ref{subsec:spectra locally ringed} hold without this condition unless otherwise specified.
-Note that we cannot consider strictly affinoid algebras unless $K$ has nontrivial norm. \end{hypothesis}
+\begin{hypothesis} Throughout \S\ref{subsec:spectra locally ringed}, let $(A,A^+)$ be an adic Banach ring in which $A$ is an affinoid algebra over an analytic field $K$.
+We refer to any such object as an \emph{adic affinoid algebra} over $K$.
+Unless specified we do not assume $A^+ = A^\circ$; when this does occur, we get an affinoid $K$-algebra of tft (topologically finite type) in the terminology of \cite{scholze1}. \end{hypothesis}

 \begin{lemma} The ring $A$ is noetherian, so (by Remark~\ref{R:Noetherian Banach}) any ideal of $A$ is closed.
-Moreover, any finite $A$-module may be viewed as a finite Banach $A$-module in a canonical way, under which any $A$-linear homomorphism of finite $A$-modules is continuous and strict. \end{lemma} \begin{proof} For the first assertion, see \cite[Proposition~6.1.1/3]{bgr} for the strictly affinoid case and \cite[Proposition~2.1.3]{berkovich1} for the general case.
+Moreover, any finite $A$-module may be viewed as a finite Banach $A$-module in a canonical way, under which any $A$-linear homomorphism of finite $A$-modules is continuous and strict. \end{lemma} \begin{proof} For the first assertion, see \cite[Proposition~6.1.1/3]{bgr}.
 For the other assertions (which apply to any noetherian Banach ring), see \cite[\S 3.7.3]{bgr}. \end{proof}